oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-your-serverless-application-warm-to-avoid-cold-starts/rule.md

 **Microsoft Azure Functions**

-- Add warm-up request
+- ​Add warm-up request

 Use a timer trigger function to keep the Azure Functions application warm.
-If you know that at a certain time of a day the Function App is likely to be cold and so you wake it up just before you expect users to send out requests.
+If you know that at a certain time of a day the Function App is likely to be cold and so you wake it up just before you expect users to send out requests. ​​

 - Move to App Service Plan